clj-grenada/grenada-spec/GrenadaParts.md

    parts again.
 For example, it would be clumsy to require the lowest-level procedure of the Clojure source extractor to produce complete metadata maps.
-   Yet, in order to create a full Clojure source extractor, we can wire it up with a couple of sources, transformers, mergers and a sink to finally produce standard-compliant data.
-Thus we would have a standard-compliant extractor that is made up of smaller parts that communicate in a format appropriate to their needs.
+   Yet, in order to create a full Clojure source extractor, we can wire it up with a couple of transformers to produce standard-compliant data.
+Thus we would have a standard-compliant extractor that is made up of smaller parts that communicate in a non-standard format appropriate to their needs.
  - All the intermediate steps could be transducers, couldn't they?
- - The extractor needs some special semantics like hooks, because there the metadata maps aren't complete and it might be too overkill to assemble a new extractor every time.
+ - The extractor needs some special semantics like hooks, because there the metadata maps aren't complete and it might be too overkill to assemble a new extractor for every purpose.
 But maybe it wouldn't.
 We'll see.
  - The details on how to connect those parts and on how to iterate over collections are irrelevant at the conceptual level and up to the implementation.
+ - But, fret not, most of this stuff will be plain old Clojure functions and procedures.
+I won't require any more formality than is necessary.
+ - Have to think about the overlap between transformers and converters.

 ## Preprocessor